sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 ```
 So what exactly is going on?

-When the script runs it updates every 60 seconds + the value of the "elapsed_bar_time" variable.
+When the script runs it updates every 60 seconds + the value of the "polling_interval" variable.
 In this case, 1 second after the minute bar elapses or updates.
 The main_function has a while loop condition that runs and checks the api for updates on this cycle pattern.

 If you wanted to update the script more or less frequently, you would change next_min to your desired timeframe (ex: every 15 seconds, every 15 minutes, etc.).
 ```plaintext